grpc/proposal/A74-xds-config-tears.md

   *did* previously see OnResourceChanged(), then the OnError() event is ignored by the XdsDependencyManager and not passed on to the xds resolver.)
-- When the received listener resource is a socket listner instead of an API listener.
+- When the received listener resource is a socket listener instead of an API listener.
 - When the received route configuration does not contain a virtual host matching the channel's default authority.